-The Timbers of Shorewood is a rental retirement community which provides independent and assisted living apartments and a full schedule of activities and services.
+The Timbers of Shorewood is a rental retirement community which provides senior independent living and assisted living apartments and a full schedule of activities and services.
+Residents whose needs may change are able to stay in the same place and receive appropriate and compassionate care.
 Furnished apartments are also available for a short-term stay – a weekend, a week, a month or longer.

 For more information, call 815-609-0669.